wildfly-extras/wildfly-camel-book/security/policy.md

 ## Securing a Camel Route

 In order to secure a Camel Route, we can associate a `DomainAuthorizationPolicy` with the route.
+This policy requires a successful authentication against the given security domain and authorization for "Role2".

 ```java